 Sashes won’t stay open: This is caused by worn or inadequate friction stays.
 Replace the stays, using the correct stay for the window size and wind area.
 You could also fit a casement stay to hold the window open, although this is not easily done with aluminium.

 You may need a professional to replace the stays.

 Blocked outlets: This will cause condensation to build up.
 Clear out the dirt and obstructions from the outlets.

 Seals to the frame joints deteriorating: This is due to thermal expansion or age.
 It could allow moisture to get in.
 If the window has removable exterior glazing beads, remove the rubbers and beads and clean.
 Apply a bead sealant before putting the bead and rubber back on.

-You may need to have older windows remade.
+You may need to have older windows remade or replaced.
 Speak to a window specialist.
-Look under “Window Repairs” in the Yellow Pages.

-Scratching or surface damage: This should not affect the performance and is an aesthetic issue.
+Scratching or surface damage: This shouldn’t affect the performance and is an aesthetic issue.
 Buff the surface before applying a vinyl restorative or light oil.